 Notary’s signature and seal:

-For more help planning travel abroad with young children, see Chapter 6 of Travels with Baby: The Ultimate Guide for Planning Trips with Babies, Toddlers, and Young Children.
+For more help planning travel abroad with young children, see Chapter 7: The Baby Abroad in Travels with Baby: The Ultimate Guide for Planning Trips with Babies, Toddlers, and Young Children.